mozilla/data-docs/src/datasets/search/search_aggregates/intro.md

 `sap`, `tagged-sap`, and `tagged-follow-on`, `organic` and `unknown`.
 Each of these columns represent different types of searches.
-For more details, see the [search data documentation] Note that, if there were no such searches in a row's segment (i.e. the count would be 0), the column value is `null`.
+For more details, see the [search data documentation]

 <!--
 #### Background and Caveats